WELCOME TO

 reaching about 36” it doesn’t hide in the foliage.

-CIRCUS COMES TO TOWN produces a large clump with a
+CIRCUS COMES TO TOWN produces a large clump with a large number of bloomscapes, which makes for an

-apart and uncrowded, as the picture indicates.
-Bud count is in the area of 16.
+count is in the area of 16.

 Bloom size is 6” on this semi-evergreen to